frankyeh/DSI-Studio-Website/doc/cli_img.md

 # U-Net operations

 Current DSI Studio can run U-Net-based brain extraction, segmentation, and defacing.
+Model IDs come from the model catalog packaged with the current DSI Studio release, so discover the current ID rather than copying an old model name.

+If a U-Net command is requested without `--model`, DSI Studio lists the currently available model names.
+Use one of those exact IDs.

 ## Brain extraction